-1. Select the Search icon in the taskbar, type support in the search box, and then select the HP Support Assistant app.

-2. Select Fixes & Diagnostics, select Check your battery, and then select Launch.
+- 1. Use one of these options: - Select the Search icon in the taskbar, type support in the search box, and then select the HP Support Assistant app. - Select the question mark icon in the taskbar. - 2.
+Select Fixes & Diagnostics, select Check your battery, and then select Launch.
 If HP Battery Check indicates that your battery should be replaced, contact support.

-The battery[ies] in this product cannot be easily replaced by users themselves.
+The battery in this product cannot be easily replaced by users themselves.
 Removing or replacing the battery could affect your warranty coverage.
 If a battery is no longer holding a charge, contact support.